wangdicoder/JueJinClient/README.md

 ## Apk File

-The latest apk file is at [here](https://github.com/wangdicoder/JueJinClient/blob/master/android/app/app-release.apk)
+The latest apk file is [here](https://github.com/wangdicoder/JueJinClient/blob/master/android/app/app-release.apk)

 ## How to run it